itsSysTime/win10-11Upgrade/README.md

 > [!Warning]
 > This document may be too long to navigate comfortably.
 If you have any questions, ask the Microsoft Q&A or related communities.
+There may be formatting issues due to the help file originally being composed inside of Obsidian.
 # Overview

 You may notice your **Windows 10** device repeatedly notifying you regarding *migrating to Windows 11*.
 This help file will cover topics regarding *migration* in sections such as: